 However, with the Broadband privacy rules abolished, ISPs have the complete authority to sell your browsing data to the highest bidder.
 Then, there’s also concerns surrounding bandwidth throttling as net neutrality protections no longer exist.

 Fortunately, you can use the Internet on your own terms with the help of a virtual private network.
-Below, we’ll highlight how a VPN for Spectrum enhances your online experience and the steps required to get one up and running.
+Below, we’ll highlight how a Spectrum VPN enhances your online experience and the steps required to get one up and running.

 Why You Need a VPN for Spectrum?